theothertored/kodeine/README.md

 ### Viewing the Formula Evaluation Tree

 The extension adds a view to your Run and Debug tab, called "Formula Evaluation Tree".
-This view shows what objects the kodeine parser created from your formula text.
+This view shows what objects the kodeine parser created from your formula text and what each element of your formula returned along the way.

-*In the future this view might also display evaluation results for each object.*
+### Tips & Tricks

+- Use [scrcpy](https://github.com/Genymobile/scrcpy) to mirror your phone screen to your computer. `scrcpy` also supports clipboard mirroring, which makes transferring your formulas between vscode and your phone easy.
+- Until functions like `wi(icon)` are implemented, you can instead create globals like `gv(wi_icon)` to debug your formulas for different values.
+- Don't be afraid to add newlines, tabs and spaces to your formulas!
+Whitespace between `$` is ignored during evaluation, but will be preserved in the evaluation steps window.
+It can help a ton with making your formula more readable and easier to debug.
+- Check out [vscode tips and tricks](https://github.com/microsoft/vscode-tips-and-tricks/blob/master/README.md) as well!

 ## What is Kustom and what are formulas?